Snapshot | Bony stars on historic night

-Wilfried Bony is congratulated by his team-mates after marking Swansea City's return to European competition in fine style.
+Wilfried Bony shows his delight after marking Swansea City's return to European competition in fine style.

 The Ivorian had become the club's then-record signing in the summer of 2013, and made his debut in the Europa League third qualifying round clash with Malmo.